bzmillerboy/foundation5-jekyll-base/README.md

-# Foundation Compass Template
+# Foundation Compass Template + Jekyll

-The easiest way to get started with Foundation + Compass.
+The easiest way to get started with Foundation + Compass + Jekyll.

 ## Requirements